 contains the same complete

 nutrition.
-We have had very good
+I have had very good

 results with pellet brands such as Kaytee and Pretty Bird.

 Be sure to buy a type that lists canaries on the bag, since various sized

 pellets are made for different kinds of birds.
 There are suggestions listed on the bags as to how to convert

 you feed the pelleted diet, then cuttlebone is unnecessary as the calcium

 source, but keep a cuttlebone or beak block in the cage for beak trimming.

 I sell Pretty Bird brand pellets for canaries.
 You can download a

 2 page PDF file with step by step instructions